jimmy-little/jimmy-little.github.io/_posts/writing/2018-11-11-saving-instagram-to-the-blog.md

 date: 2018-11-11
 ---

 I'm not a super heavy [Instagram][insta] user, but I do occasionally post.
 When I do, I like to save that post to this blog.
 Why?
 Maybe because I'm not a huge Facebook fan and contemplate deleting all my Facebook-owned data weekly.
 Maybe because I like to see where my Instagram posts fit in with all my other random thoughts.
-Maybe a little of both
+Maybe a little of both.
 <!-- more -->
 I struggled for a while to try to figure out how to do this automatically, and I found the answer in the [Shortcuts App for iOS][shortcuts].
 Together with my Githuib client, [Working Copy][wc], it’s now a one-button operation.
 I love the Shortcuts app, and will be posting a lot more about it in the coming months.